clementw168/clementw168/README.md

 I did a huge literature review of Few-shot image classification, few-shot object detection, class agnostic detection, open-world object detection, CLIP, Referring expression comprehension.

 The research in zero-shot learning got so hot at that time.
-I designed a solution with a Class agnostic detector and CLIP on top of it.
+I designed a solution with a class-agnostic detector and CLIP on top of it.
 It achieved 0.20 mAP on COCO.
-However, a few days before the end of my internship, [One for all](https://arxiv.org/abs/2202.03052) got released and could do the same better and faster.
+However, a few days before the end of my internship, [One for all](https://arxiv.org/abs/2202.03052) was released, and could do the same better and faster.

 Pytorch, Hugging face
 Few-shot image classification, few-shot object detection, class agnostic detection, open-world object detection, CLIP, Referring expression comprehension